 Recently, I saw a post on social media where a service provider said they were not willing to work with businesses who didn’t want explosive growth.
 It irritated me*, and after my feelings settled down I was able to pinpoint why.
+Maybe you can relate to this as well.

 It’s okay to not want to hustle in your business